 Through no fault of their own, billions of people living in poverty have to live in conditions that would not be tolerated in wealthy countries.
 You can help by supporting charities that improve the economic conditions of the world's poorest people.

 More precisely, around 4.7 billion people (approximately 62% of the world's population) live on less than $10 a day.
-And around 700 million people live on less than $1.90 per day, defined as "extreme poverty."
-These are in “international dollars” – meaning they take into account that one dollar can go a lot further in some countries than others.
+And around 700 million people live on less than $1.90 per day, defined as " These are in “international dollars” — meaning they take into account that one dollar can go a lot further in some countries than others.
 That means 700 million people are living on their local equivalent of an American's $1.90 a day.

 This may be surprising: most Americans would find it almost impossible to live on such a low income.
 Through no fault of their own, people living in poverty have to live in conditions that would not be tolerated in many wealthy countries.
 For instance, their houses may be little more than corrugated iron shacks, and they may have no choice but to use open fields as toilets.
 The food is low-quality, and there isn't enough of it.
 Medicines and treatments that Americans and Europeans take for granted are not available, and people die earlier as a result.
 Many don't even have access to light at night.
 None of these realities are due to choice; rather, these difficult conditions result from being born into extreme poverty.

 If these people had more money, they'd be able to afford basic things and their lives would improve significantly.
 Research shows that rising incomes are correlated with higher levels of self-reported happiness.
 Fortunately, we can help make that happen.
-Since 1990, over one billion people have been lifted out of extreme poverty.
+Since 1990, over 1 billion people have been lifted out of extreme poverty.
 By donating to effective charities, you can help improve the economic conditions of the world’s poorest people.

 Improving economic conditions has the potential to significantly help billions of people.
 We have lots of evidence to suggest that certain interventions work, and recent history shows that, while sometimes tricky, reducing poverty is indeed possible.
 And though there are many philanthropists, governments, and international agencies working on improving economic conditions, it seems likely that some of the top charities could benefit from increased funding.